ocaml-sf/learn-ocaml/docs/tutorials/step-8.md

 Each declaration in **depend.txt** is a single line containing the relative path of an *.ml* or *.mli* file.
 The order of the *.ml* declarations specifies the order in which each module is loaded in the grading environment.

 By default each dependency *foo.ml* is isolated in a module *Foo*, which can be constrained by the content of an optional signature file *foo.mli*.
-Furthermore, we can add an annotation `@included` at the beginning of a file *foo.ml* to denote that all the bindings of *foo.ml* are evaluated in the toplevel environment (and not in a module *Foo*).
+Furthermore, we can add an annotation `[@@@included]` at the beginning of a file *foo.ml* to denote that all the bindings of *foo.ml* are evaluated in the toplevel environment (and not in a module *Foo*).

 Dependencies that are not defined at the root of the exercise repository are ignored by the build system: therefore, if you modify them, do not forget to refresh the timestamp of `test.ml` (using `touch` for instance).